deep-entertainment/safehouse/design/gdd.md

 ##### `bedroom_wardrobe`

-A very basic wooden wardrobe, just two doors and two drawers under that.
+A very basic wooden wardrobe, just two doors and `bedroom_wardrobe_drawer_upper` and `bedroom_wardrobe_drawer_lower` under that.
 The lower drawer has a padlock attached to it.

 - Look
   - Default